1 year full-time,

-From early modern political thought to contemporary international security, from post-conflict development to global financial governance, from the politics of gender to the politics of the environment, you can benefit from expertise on a huge range of topics
+From early modern political thought to contemporary international security, from the politics of gender to the politics of the environment, you can benefit from expertise on a huge range of topics

 This course will help you to approach key developments in public administration with a critical and creative mind to progress your practice to the next level.

 You'll study 180 credits in total.
 The course consists of:

 Some core modules, such as Managing Public Finances and Strategic Planning, will be delivered by the School for Business and Society, giving you a fresh perspective on these aspects of public administration.

 Option modules cover a wide range of topics, from the politics of security to the politics of global trade, with both policy-based and theoretical approaches.
 The option modules allow you to explore your personal interests to a much greater depth.

 Taught modules will run throughout the Autumn and Spring Terms, with the policy report being completed during the Summer Term and vacation.